Knguyen-dev/cs-notes/Python/Django-Notes/my-first-django/my_first_django/README.md

 4. django-admin startproject my_first_django
 5. Manually select the python interpreter (python.exe) in your virtual environment to fix path errors
 6. python manage.py runserver; Runs django app, like liveserver
+7. python manage.py shell; Runs the python django shell, there you can test out messing with databases and models.
+Then exit() will exit out of the shell.

 # Migrations:

 -   Database migrations commands allow us to commits or changes to the database our project is using.
-    On running our first migration command, the Django app will create a database for us
+    On running our first migration command, the Django app will create a database for us.
+The useful thing about migrations, is that we can make easily changes to our database even when there's also data in it.
     1. python manage.py makemigrations; detect changes to database models and creates .py files that have code to apply those changes you made to them to the actual database.
     2. python manage.py migrate; Applies changes to the database, so reads those migration.py files and runs them.
+    3. python manage.py appName migrationNum; Prints the sql that'd be applied to the database

 # Databases: